Scott Hansen Islands

-The Scott Hansen Islands (Острова Скотт-Гансена, Ostrova Skott-Gansena) is a group of three small islands covered with tundra vegetation.
-It is located in the Kara Sea, about 20 km from the tip of the Mikhailov Peninsula in the coast of Siberia.
-In many maps these islands appear with the name Scott-Gansen Islands; this version of the name is inspired by the Russian spelling.
+The Scott Hansen Islands (Острова Скотт-Гансена, Ostrova Skott-Gansena) is a group of three small islands covered with tundra vegetation in the Kara Sea, about 20 km from the tip of the Mikhailov Peninsula in the coast of Siberia.
+In many maps these islands appear with the name Scott-Gansen Islands, derived from the Russian spelling.

 The Scott-Hansen group belongs to the Krasnoyarsk Krai administrative division of Russia.
 It is part of the Great Arctic State Nature Reserve, the largest nature reserve of Russia.
-The westernmost island is larger than the other two, but even so it is only about 3 km in length.
-The individual islands don't have separate names in common maps and are thus named as a group.
-The sea surrounding these islands is covered with pack ice with some polynias in the winter and there are many ice floes even in the summer.
+The westernmost island, at about 3 km, is larger than the other two.
+The islands are named as a group; individual islands do not have names in common maps.
+The sea surrounding the islands is covered with pack ice with some polynias in winter, and there are many ice floes even in summer.